vackosar/vackosar.github.io/_posts/2024-01-24-How-To-Install-Your-Python-Version-On-Ubuntu.md

 ```

+## Docker
+This is the least practical but the most flexible and reliable approach.
+Dokcer is usually only used to run single version applications.
+Docker is not intended as a development environment.
+But there is a support for IDE's like [Pycharm to run a Python interpreter in Docker containers](https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html).

 ## I hope this helps
 This is a webpage I wanted to find, when a college was having this problem.
 I hope it helps you now.